tacticoolsteve/Skyrim-Modlist/README.md

 If you want to ESLify any mods you add then use this video as a reference. https://www.youtube.com/watch?v=g_urrHrGQOY&t=310s&ab_channel=GamerPoets

+Keep Flat World Map Framework Mod and Plugins at the bottom of the load order.

 -------
 IN GAME